Skip to main content

 All children are entitled to a place in kindergarten from the age of one year.
 The municipality is responsible for fulfilling the right to a kindergarten place and facilitates a coordinated admission process.
 Both public and private kindergartens in the municipality must cooperate on the admission of children.

 The Government has set a maximum parental fee for a place in the kindergarten.
 This applies to all types of kindergartens, public and private.
 Additional fees for food may apply.
-If a family has more than one child in any kindergarten, there is a sibling moderation of at least 30% for the second child, and for the third child and upwards there is a 50 percent reduction in the parental fee.
-Low-income families may also get a reduction in parental fee.
+If a family has more than one child in any kindergarten, there is a sibling moderation of at least 30% for the second child, and for the third child and upwards kindergarten is free.
+Low-income families also get a reduction in parental fee.
+If the maximum price is higher than 6 per cent of the total income of the family, the fee is reduced.
+Also 2, 3, 4 and 5 year olds, and children with delayed school start, who live in low-income families, have a right to 20 hours or more free tuition in kindergarten per week.

 Compulsory primary and lower secondary education

 Education in Norway is free and founded on the principle of equity and adapted education for all pupils.
-The compulsory education is ten years, divided in seven years of primary education and three years lower secondary education.
-Children enter school the year they turn six years old.
+The compulsory education is ten years, with seven years of primary education and three years lower secondary education.
+Children enter school the year they turn six years of age.

 The objectives and quality framework for primary and secondary education and training are laid down in the National Curriculum.
-The pupils in grades 1-7 and 8-10 are entitled to a minimum number of hours in school, and the hourly distribution of subjects is specified in the National Curriculum.
+The pupils in grades 1–7 and 8–10 are entitled to a minimum number of tuition hours in school, and the framework for the distribution of teaching hours per subject is specified in the National Curriculum.

-Upon entering lower secondary education, the pupils must choose between employment subject, foreign language, or specialization in English, which will be a choice they make for all three years.
+Upon entering lower secondary education, the pupils must choose either between “the working life subject”, which gives opportunity for entrepreneurship and cooperation with local enterprises, a foreign language subject, or specialisation in English.
+They make the choice for all three years.
 In addition, they each year choose between at least two elective subjects that the school offers.

 There are competence requirements to be employed in a teaching position, as well as competence requirements for teaching subjects in primary and lower secondary education.
 These also include requirements to be appointed as headmaster.

-Upper secondary education includes general studies, and initial vocational education and training (IVET)
+Upper secondary education and training includes general studies and initial vocational education and training (IVET).

 General studies

-General studies lead to general university admissions certification.
+General studies lead to general university or college admissions certification.
 Normally, general studies take 3 years and has the main emphasis on theoretical knowledge.

 General studies education programs: